webrecorder/browsertrix/README.md

 ## Deployment

-See the [Deployment](Deployment.md) for info on how to deploy Browsertrix Cloud.
+See the [Deployment](Deployment.md) page for information on how to deploy Browsertrix Cloud.

 ## Development Status